evanvliet/vw/INDEX.md

 ###### [base/pass.sh](base/pass.sh)
 Do `getpass google` to get your google password.
 Prints matching lines from a password list and copies the last word into the clipboard.
 Use `getpass -e` to edit the password list.
+Example:
++ www.google.com myname mypassword
++ icpu626 root 789sdf987
++ www.chase.com visa autopay mychaseid mychasepassword

 Note that you can encrypt the data for added security, using the `-n` option to set the key.
 It caches this key, encrpyting with `vw_key`